Superstitious, Gullible, and Unreliable? Shakers, Gladden Bishop, and Martin Harris

 Matthew Brown’s 2006 FAIR lecture:

-A critic just posted a wildly out-of-context and false statement in an online discussion.
+A critic just posted an out-of-context statement in an online discussion.
 An accusation is simple to make, but often takes much time to research and refute.
-Here’s what the critic stated:
+Here’s what was stated:

 They claimed to see the plates in a visionary state.
 Some held them through a pillow, etc. They didn’t claim to actually physically hold them.